ebc-conscia/dnac-ise-inventory-compliance/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/ebc-conscia/dnac-ise-inventory-compliance)

-# Project name : DNAC and ISE Inventory Compliance Check (DIICC)
+# DNAC and ISE Inventory Compliance Check

-# Project summary :
+# Summary:
 Connects to a DNAC Instance and an ISE Deployment using API's, fetches and compares the NAD inventory of both, and shows the non-compliant entries, differences are only checked for hostname and cts id.
 DNAC inventory is treated as source of truth.

 # Background